-They remained at this age as we grew into adulthood and yet they seemed to be able to carry on in their daily lives with little interference from parents.
-We loved them for their own unique personalities and despite their foibles because we could see ourselves in these little people and this is why they have remained a favourite to so many for so many years and will remain so for many more.
+They remained at this age as we grew into adulthood, yet they seemed to be able to carry on in their daily lives with little parental interference.
+We loved them for their own unique personalities—and despite their foibles, we could see ourselves in these little people, and this is why they have remained a favourite to so many for so many years and will remain so for many more.

-The picture above, courtesy of amazon.com displays a 6 ft. plastic indoor/outdoor snowglobe.
+The picture above, courtesy of Amazon.com, displays a six-ft. plastic indoor/outdoor snowglobe.

-Several years ago I bought this beautiful snow globe from my local Hallmark store and each year it is carefully unwrapped and placed on our mantle piece.
+Several years ago, I bought this beautiful snow globe from my local Hallmark store, and each year, it is carefully unwrapped and placed on our mantle piece.
 This year is no exception.
-As I write this, November 26, 2013, I have just given the globe a good shake to get the snow flying and wound the key underneath the globe to play the strains of the Vince Guaraldi Trio playing their famous jazz piece, "Linus and Lucy".
-It is serendipitous that today would have been Charles Shultz's, "Peanuts" creator, 91st birthday, "Happy Birthday, Sparky" - your legacy is these wonderful characters which have brightened our lives.
+As I write this, on November 26, 2013, I have just given the globe a good shake to get the snow flying and wound the key underneath the globe to play the strains of the Vince Guaraldi Trio playing their famous jazz piece, "Linus and Lucy."
+It is serendipitous that today would have been "Peanuts" creator Charles Shultz's 91st birthday.
+"Happy birthday, Sparky," your legacy is these wonderful characters who have brightened our lives.

 Who Created These Lovable Characters?

-As mentioned, Charles Schultz saw himself as Charlie Brown, the every guy and the little guy that never gave up.
-He is probably one of the most famous and respected cartoonists, known throughout the world, and truly loved by so many.
-He sadly died in 2000 at the age of 77 but his creation will endure forever.
+As mentioned, Charles Schultz saw himself as Charlie Brown, the little "every guy" that never gave up.
+He is probably one of the most famous and respected cartoonists, known throughout the world and truly loved by so many.
+He sadly died in 2000 at the age of 77, but his creation will endure forever.

 This ornament, sculpted by Bob Siedler, dates from 2000.
-It came in five parts: the stand with the doghouse and Woodstock, then Lucy, Charlie Brown, Linus and Snoopy.
-I remember what pleasure it gave me adding each character to the stand.
+It came in five parts: the stand with the doghouse and Woodstock, then Lucy, Charlie Brown, Linus, and Snoopy.
+I remember what pleasure it gave me to add each character to the stand.

 Snoopy, the dog that is more like a human, is one of the most recognizable cartoon characters in the world.
-He is a budding author and lives in a fantasy world and, of course, is Charlie's best friend.
+He is a budding author and lives in a fantasy world—and, of course, he's Charlie's best friend.

 Lucy is the forceful character in the gang who usually gets her own way by one means or another.
 She is also a part-time psychiatrist with her own little outside stand.
 She is desperately in love with Schroeder, the sensitive musician in the gang, and loves to antagonize her brothers and especially Charlie Brown.